 You are also welcome to take a peek inside one of their homes and understand the importance of gourds; how they are made and the way in which they are used to store milk.

 This is a truly fascinating experience and should not be missed.
-There is a fee of Ksh 15,000 (approximately USD 120, rate depending) to visit the Pokot, regardless of guest group size and this activity should be booked in advance when possible.
+There is a fee of Ksh 15,000 (approximately USD 115, rate depending) to visit the Pokot, regardless of guest group size and this activity should be booked in advance where possible.